macromuseum/macromuseum.github.io/_posts/2016-12-24-year-at-the-museum.md

 * We periodically get emails telling us that the alcohol supply to the building has been restored.
 Phew!
 No-one wants to see us sober up!

 * One of my baleen specimens was removed from my research because it was needed for an underwear through the ages exhibition.

+* Recorded an audio guide clip about giraffes and realised when being recorded my accent becomes a mixture of 1940s BBC English and Westcountry (the giraaaaaaaffe has a vairy loooong neck).

 * Got this delivered to my desk while I was out...